COVID-19 pandemic in Jersey: Background

-A new coronavirus (SARS-CoV-2) was first identified in Wuhan, Hubei, China, in late December 2019 as the cause of a cluster of cases of an acute respiratory disease now referred to as coronavirus disease 2019 (COVID-19).
-As of 31 March 2020, more than 190 countries and territories have been affected, with major outbreaks in China, Italy, South Korea and Iran.
+A new coronavirus (SARS-CoV-2) was first identified in Wuhan, China in late December 2019 as the cause of a cluster of cases of an acute respiratory disease now referred to as coronavirus disease 2019 (COVID-19).
 On 11 March, the World Health Organization (WHO) characterised the spread of COVID-19 as a pandemic.
+As of early 2026, a total of 229 countries and territories have been affected by this virus.

 Timeline

 February - March 2020: Early response

 On 30 January 2020, the Government of Jersey made its first announcement about the virus, saying that its cross-Government review group met that morning to discuss the situation.
 The following day the Government issued travel advice for islanders returning from affected areas of China.

 On 19 February 2020, a helpline was set up to answer islanders' questions about Coronavirus.
 It was staffed by personnel from Customer & Local Services, Health and Community Services and Environmental Health.
-As of 9 April it was handling on average 550 calls per day.
+As of 9 April, it was handling on average 550 calls per day.

 On 10 March 2020, the first case had reached the island – the infected person had travelled from Italy.
 The following day a second case was confirmed.